top of page

 Built Up Area: 205 m²

-Type: Boutique Showroom
+Typology: Boutique Showroom

-Contractor: Mohan Constructions
+Contractor: Mohan Constructions, Alankuppam

-Photo Credits: Sashwat Parhi
+Photo Credits: Sashwat Parhi, Sri Aurobindo Ashram

-Drone Photos: Prabuddha Patro
+Drone Photos: Prabuddha Patro, Auroville

-All the fixtures and facade elements are made by local fabricators in Auroville workshops, requiring a lot of innovation and adaptation without using industrialized methods.
+All the fixtures and facade elements are made by local fabricators in Auroville workshops, requiring a lot of innovation and adaptation without using highly industrialized methods.
 The entire ensemble of glass facade with Munni blue color mild steel shutters enhances the modern element in the building.

 bottom of page